 White Vinegar is a good and effective natural dog urine cleaner.
 After finishing Steps 1 and 2 described above, soak the area completely with undiluted white vinegar.

 Let it soak in well and sit for several minutes before blotting the area dry.

 Baking soda is effective in absorbing odor.
 After finishing Steps 1 and 2 described above, pour enough baking soda to cover the affected area and let it sit for a few hours before vacuuming.

 Add one part hydrogen peroxide to two parts water.
 After finishing Steps 1 and 2 described above, pour the mixture on the area and let it sit for 5-10 minutes before blotting the area dry.

 If you are looking for a commercial dog urine cleaning product that is safe and environmentally-friendly, try this product!
-It is all natural and safe - it contains aloe vera, coconut extracts, and essential oils and effectively remove pet stains and odors made by "accidents".
+It is all natural and safe - it contains biocatalysts and enzymes and effectively remove pet stains and odors made by "accidents".